adelakobic/brollyUp/README.md

 * geting the Search container to sit on the left side of the page, and everything else to sit on the right side of the page 4/8/22 - managed to adjust the widths for the containers to 25 and 70 for them to fit 4/8/22
 * creating API key 5/8/22
 * creating variables to begin the search input process and get it to print to the page
+* getting the 5-day weather block to sit underneath the Today's weather block

 ## Changes made to the code 𝌡
 * created the title and heading